brunoscopelliti/brunoscopelliti.com/www/content/about.md

 Hi there 👋

-Apparently you and I have something in common - I am also one of those weird, curious people at whom usually happen to visit `/about` page over the web.
+Apparently you and I have something in common - I am also one of those weird, curious people at whom usually happen to visit `/about` page all over the web.

 <br/>